Scout95/DataScienceProj1/README.md

 ## ** #homeWork3:
 ** Task: Create a new database and necessary tables, import data from dataset and insert this data into the created table.
 Prepare and execute SQL requests and the necessary plots.

-For the home work3 task was used the same dataset:
+The following dataset was used for the home work3 task:

    * Perfume E-Commerce Dataset 2024 *
    https://www.kaggle.com/datasets/kanchana1990/perfume-e-commerce-dataset-2024